Horace Taylor Trust

 Application Success Factors

-The trust emphasizes that they:
+The trust emphasises that they:

 - Assess the “potential impact” of each project during monthly trustee meetings